VK0101011001001011/logveil/README.md

 ## Features

+Sanilog is a powerful log sanitization tool designed to identify and redact sensitive information from log files.
+It supports:

-🔒 **Comprehensive Detection** - Identifies and redacts multiple types of sensitive data:
+🔒 **Comprehensive Detection**
-- IPv4 and IPv6 addresses
-- Email addresses
-- JWT tokens and API keys
-- Cryptographic hashes (SHA256, SHA1, MD5)
-- MAC addresses and UUIDs
-- Credit card numbers and SSNs
-- Phone numbers
-- Bearer tokens
-- High-entropy secrets (e.g., API keys, JWTs, base64 tokens)
+- Detects and redacts sensitive data such as IP addresses, email addresses, cryptographic hashes, and high-entropy secrets.
+- Includes support for structured data like JWT tokens, API keys, UUIDs, and credit card numbers.

-📊 **Detailed Statistics** - Track what was sanitized with optional reporting
+📊 **Detailed Statistics**
+- Provides a summary of redactions, including counts for each type of sensitive data.
+- Useful for auditing and understanding the scope of sanitization.

+⚡ **High Performance**
+- Optimized for large-scale log processing with multi-threaded execution.
-⚡ **High Performance** - Efficient regex compilation, multi-threaded processing, and entropy-based detection
+- Includes entropy-based detection for forensic-grade sanitization.

-🛡️ **Safe Operations** - Temporary file handling for in-place modifications
+🛡️ **Safe Operations**
+- Ensures safe handling of files with options for in-place modifications or saving sanitized copies.
+- Temporary files are used to prevent data loss during processing.

-🗂️ **Multi-File Support** - Process entire folders of log files while preserving subfolder structure
+🗂️ **Multi-File Support**
+- Processes entire folders of log files, preserving subfolder structure.
+- Automatically skips hidden files and unsupported formats.

-📋 **Trace Logging** - Generate structured JSON logs for every redaction, useful for audits and compliance
+📋 **Trace Logging**
+- Generates structured JSON logs for every redaction, including original and redacted values.
+- Ideal for compliance, audits, and debugging.

 ## Installation